Application & Admissions

 Students must have completed a minimum of a B.A. or B.S. in a scientific discipline prior to beginning as a graduate student; M.A. or M.S. students will also be considered for admission.
-The degree requirements for students entering with advanced degrees will be modified to take into account previously completed coursework.
 Students with training in scientific disciplines that are not directly related to the biological sciences, such as computer science, chemistry, and mathematics, are especially encouraged to apply.
 Applications from women and minorities are also actively solicited.

-Applicant credentials should reflect academic excellence, evinced by grades in previous degree programs, GRE scores, and letters of recommendation.
+Applicant credentials should reflect academic and scientific excellence, evidenced by prior research experience, grades in previous degree programs, and letters of recommendation.
 For students whose native language is not English, TOEFL scores are also required.
-A subject test is not required, but it can be helpful to the Admissions Committee in evaluating academic records from institutions with which we are unfamiliar.
 Students should have demonstrated an interest in genetics and genomics through previous research and education.

 Application to the Graduate Program in Genetics and Genomics is carried out through the Division of Graduate Medical Sciences’ online application form.